AI on device

 Most Android manufacturers offer three to four years of software support for their premium and flagship devices.
 But then Google raised the bar with the Pixel 8 this year, promising seven years of OS and security updates.

 Hopefully, this trend will continue into 2024.
-Android smartphone makers may not beat Google's promise of seven years of updates, but any improvement over their current software support timeline would be a welcome addition.
+Android smartphone makers may not be able to beat Google's promise of seven years of updates, but any improvement over their current software support timeline would be a welcome addition.

-Additionally, Google has made an even more impressive promise of providing replacement parts for the Pixel 8 series for seven years.
+Additionally, Google has made a more impressive promise of providing replacement parts for the Pixel 8 series for seven years.
 This is aimed at extending the life of the device and ensuring that users can easily repair their phones during that time.

-With the European Union pushing companies to support their devices longer and reduce e-waste, we should see other Android manufacturers offering longer hardware support.
+With the European Union pushing companies to support their devices longer and reduce e-waste, we'll see other Android manufacturers offer longer hardware support.

 2024 could change that.
 While most of the upgrades are iterative, they will all combine to deliver a better user experience.
 The addition of generative AI on devices will forever change the way we take and edit photos and videos.
-Meanwhile, longer hardware and software support will let you get the most out of your favorite phone over its lifetime.
+At the same time, longer hardware and software support will let you get the most out of your favorite phone over its lifetime.

 (According to Android Police)